Contractor Announcement: Funding negotiations result in five-year CPCF deal

 - All agreements are outlined in a joint CPCF Agreement Document.

-PSNC, the Department of Health and Social Care (DHSC) and NHS England and Improvement (NHSE&I) have reached agreement on a five-year deal for community pharmacy.
+PSNC, the Department of Health and Social Care (DHSC) and NHS England and NHS Improvement (NHSE&I) have reached agreement on a five-year deal for community pharmacy.

 The deal sets out what pharmacies will be expected to deliver through the Community Pharmacy Contractual Framework (CPCF) from October 2019 through to 2023/24.